Aaron North: 2007–2008: Jubilee

 North formed Jubilee in late 2007 with former Icarus Line band-mate, Troy Petrey, on drums, and bassist Michael Shuman (Queens of the Stone Age, Wires On Fire).
 The band embarked on a brief UK tour in January 2008 with members of Wires On Fire temporarily rounding out the lineup.
 The band returned to the UK in late 2008 to complete a more extensive tour.
 Upon their return, they played one show in Los Angeles.
 This is still the only performance the band has ever played in their native country.
 Jubilee released two singles in 2008, 'Rebel Hiss' and 'In With The Out Crowd', which were intended to be immediately followed by their debut album.

 In late 2008, North attempted to form a new lineup of the band and finish the album, but eventually abandoned both due to frustrations around the creative direction of the band.
 The still unreleased album includes performances from a vast array of drummers and collaborators including Dave Grohl, Julian Gross, Nick Jago, Joey Castillo, Carla Azar, Josh Freese, Loren Humphrey, Kevin Haskins, Taylor Hawkins, Josh Homme, Trent Reznor and Maynard James Keenan.

 Buddyhead

-Aaron North co-founded Buddyhead with Travis Keller in 1998.
-The independent record label and music "webzine" was infamous for its gossip section that frequently featured phone numbers of celebrities such as Fred Durst and Courtney Love.
+North co-founded Buddyhead with Travis Keller in 1998.
+The independent record label and music "webzine" included a gossip section that frequently featured phone numbers of celebrities such as Fred Durst and Courtney Love.
 The gossip section also frequently slammed Axl Rose of Guns N' Roses.
-Buddyhead was also known for their infamous antics such as spray-painting "$uckin' Dick$" on the tour bus of The Strokes, as well as breaking into the Interscope Records building to steal three of Durst's baseball caps.
+Buddyhead also carried out pranks such as spray-painting "$uckin' Dick$" on the tour bus of The Strokes, as well as breaking into the Interscope Records building to steal three of Durst's baseball caps.
 North ended his association with Buddyhead in 2008 due to discomfort with his business partner.